Date: 6 September 2014. Ten Dollars a Day.

 food that the locals frequent.
 I enjoyed it as a Treat.
 Were the

-budget larger I can see going there more frequently.
+budget larger I could enjoy going there more frequently.

 The Fisherman's Wife is worth visiting when in